sunnya97/ethereum-developers-guide/data-types.md

 ###### [Units and Global Variables](https://solidity.readthedocs.io/en/develop/units-and-global-variables.html) \[4 min read\]

-Now that we understand the data types of most variables found in solidity, we will now read about a few of the special units and variables that are available to us in solidity.
+Now that we understand the data types of most variables found in Solidity, we will now read about a few of the special units and variables that are available to us in Solidity.

 ###### [Global Variables and Functions Cheat Sheet](https://s3-eu-west-1.amazonaws.com/b9-academy-assets/public/solidity-cheatsheet.pdf) \[Resource\]